InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Error Management

-In certain cases we may be interested only in correcting certain properties of a quantum state.
-Intuitively, this leads to less resource overhead than standard quantum error correction codes (QECCs), which aim to correct the logical state exactly.
-Thus, we investigated correcting the amount of a quantum resource in~\cite{byrd_2025quantumresourcecorrection}.
 In quantum networks, entanglement is the most commonly used resource.
-We derived necessary and sufficient conditions for logical coherence correction.
+We derived necessary and sufficient conditions for correcting the amount of a logical resource in a logical state.
+The resources considered are those that are left invariant by a group of unitary operations (e.g., local unitaries for entanglement).
 While the conditions are equivalent to the QECC conditions, recovery is simplified.
 Resource-preserving operations can result in gauge freedom in the code space.
 For instance, for the $l_1$ norm measure of coherence~\cite{Baumgratz_2014QuantCoherence} and incoherent basis in the standard logical basis, logical Pauli operations are gauge transformations.
 In contrast, in standard QECC, unwanted logical Pauli operations are logical errors.
-Thus, the optimization in decoders for stabilizer codes such as the surface code is simpler for resource correction than in QECC.
-This is an important result since the decoding problem is in the class of NP-complete or \#P-complete problems, depending on whether degenerate decoding is used \cite{deMarti_iOlius_2024DecodingAlgForSurfCodes}.
+Thus, the optimization in decoders for stabilizer codes (such as the surface code) is simpler for resource correction than in QECC.
+This is an important result since the general decoding problem is in the class of NP-complete or \#P-complete problems, depending on whether degenerate decoding is used \cite{deMarti_iOlius_2024DecodingAlgForSurfCodes}.
 Importantly, fast decoders can have the same accuracy as generally more accurate decoders when applied to resource correction.
-These results extend to logical entanglement and other resources that have resource-preserving operations that have a similar structure.
 We also investigated extending the logical incoherent basis over the physical space and identified channels that preserve the coherence of any state in the code space.
 Consequently, stabilizer measurements can be combined in many situations.